-I slowly drew out my left foot from being sunk-in in the red mud when I smelt a rancid odor.
-It was a hydrogen sulfide-adulterated smoke that tried to escape from a long incarceration below the ground.
+I was slowly drawing out my left foot that was stucked in the red mud when I smelled a rancid odor.
+It was a hydrogen sulfide-adulterated smoke that tried to escape from the earth fissures.
 Though dog-tired, it felt like a thorn was being pulled out of my throat.
 “Yes!”, I exclaimed, “I am close!”.
-I can already see the resting huts uphill, the summit of Taal Volcano Crater.
+I could see the resting huts uphill, the summit of Taal Volcano Crater.

 It was my second time to trek to the main crater of Taal Volcano but I really couldn’t resist exhaustion.
-My principle is: the first time is understandable but the second around time is intolerable.
 Disappointed, but I did have my excuse (fooling oneself), this time I took an alternate trail.
-I couldn’t tell which is tougher because my first trek was two years ago and there had been significant changes to my physique – I mean, my endurance.
+I couldn’t tell which is tougher because I took a different trail on my first trek two years ago and there had been significant changes to my physique – I mean, my endurance.

 We took the Kalawit Trail on our first trek the past two years.
 We went down to the very crater and my companies enjoyed wading the sulfonated waters of the lake within the volcano.